Confused by all the strange coffee terminology you come across when researching a new coffee maker or when ordering at the local coffee shop?

 Ristretto: A style of coffee where the espresso is pulled short with less water to produce a stronger more concentrated coffee.

-Roast: The process whereby green coffee beans are heated to create flavours that are extracted during brewing.
+Roast: The process whereby green coffee beans are heated to roast the beans and create the flavors that are extracted during brewing.
+We review all the best coffee roasters here.

 Robusta: A species of coffee tree that produces coffee considered of inferior quality.
 Most commonly used in instant coffee and pre-ground coffee.

 SCA: Stands for the Specialty Coffee Association, a membership organisation for everyone from farmers to baristas involved in the coffee trade.
 They also oversee the Certified Home Brewers Program.
-See the full list of certified coffee brewers here or read our certified coffee maker reviews here.
+See the full list of certified coffee brewers here or read our reviews of certified coffee makers.

 Shot: A single serve of espresso, typically 2 oz.

 Single cup: Coffee machines that brew a single cup of coffee at a time.
-Examples include Nespresso, Keurig machines.
+Examples include Nespresso and Keurig machines.

 Single Origin: Unblended coffee from a single country, place and/or farm.